apokalyptik/apokalyptik.github.io/on-api-correctness.markdown

 ### #2 You have no control over what tools those people are using.

 Are you using a language that has little or no variable type enforcement?
 Some people aren't.
 Some of those people still want to use your product.
 Did you come up with your own way of doing things which requires custom code to do things that there are already widely adopted intustry standards (and thus widely deployed and battle tested libraries in many languages)?
-Did that cause you to release a client in your own language (how about clojure, how about erlang, how about c++, how about perl, how about [...])
+Did that cause you to release a client in your own language (how about Clojure, how about Erlang, how about C++, how about Perl, how about [...])
 (Who do you expect to do this work)?

 ### #3 Your API is a promise.